Kaiwhakahaere Matua/Chief Executive Officer

 Dr. Julia Peters

-A registered medical practitioner, Julia is currently Clinical Director of the Auckland Regional Public Health Service.
+A registered medical practitioner, Julia is currently the Public Health Medicine Specialist and Medical Officer of Health at the Auckland Regional Public Health Service (ARPHS).
 Having held numerous governance roles, Julia believes

 strongly in the values, aspirations and kaupapa of Reconnect.